Artisan Green Coffee for Craft Roasters

 Sometimes we are asked to supply larger beans.
 This may be due to the belief that larger beans may provide a better taste profile, but that is not the universal law of coffee grading.
 Peaberries are included so the screen sizes are from 14-18.
 We focus on color, defects, size and moisture, but we place more attention to the batch’s taste profile.
 Every batch is tasted and reviewed and only the approved batch is packed for export.

 The wives of our neighboring farmers are involved in this process.
-They are especially trained to pick discolored and other defective beans from the perfect ones.
+They are specially trained to pick discolored and other defective beans from the perfect ones.
 There are two to three layers to the sorting process and the beans that have been sorted by hand are called European preparation.

-Alternatively, for the customers who are not planning to store for too long, we suggest a cost effective way of packing in new jute-sacks which allows for free air circulation.
+Alternatively, for the customers who are not planning to store for too long, we suggest a cost-effective way of packing in new jute-sacks which allows for free air circulation.
 Their net weight is generally 50kgs.
 Custom printing on the bag is possible for orders of 20 or more bags.

 It is important for us to get the coffee delivered in the same condition as we have shipped it.
 We don’t mind adding few extra cents to a dollar in order to choose the most reliable forwarder and the shortest air routes so that our customers will get the same fresh beans on time and without any paper work set backs.